martishin/movie-search-service/README.md

 * Browsing a list of movies
 * Viewing information for an individual movie
 * Ability to like a movie and see a list of liked movies
-* Searching movies
+* Searching movies by name
 * Fetching the movie's poster image from TMDB and trailer from YouTube
-* APIs for Movies CRUD operations
+* Provides APIs for Movies CRUD operations
+* Optimized for all screen sizes with a fully responsive layout
-* PostgresSQL migrations
+* Utilizes PostgresSQL migrations for schema consistency
 * Using Docker to containerize the application and for local testing
 * Using Grafana Allure for observability and log collection
 * Provisioning AWS infrastructure using Terraform:
     * ECS cluster and Task creation
     * Creation and configuration of a load balancer (ALB)
     * PostgreSQL (RDS) and Redis (Elasticache) provisioning
     * Setting up a network for the service
     * Configuring security groups and policies